phillies2k/ratchet-bundle/README.md

 ### Configuration

     p2_ratchet:
-        provider: my_custom_client_provider         # The ClientProviderInterface implementation the service should use
+        provider: my_provider   # The ClientProviderInterface implementation
         address: 0.0.0.0        # The address to receive sockets on (0.0.0.0 means receive from any)
         port: 8080              # The port the socket server will listen on

 ### Usage